telerik/kendo-ui-core/docs/web/numerictextbox/overview.md

 ---
 title: Overview
-page_title: NumericTextBox UI widget - documentation overview
+page_title: Overview | Kendo UI NumericTextBox Widget
-description: How to create NumericTextBox widget and deal with proper configuration of its behaviors.
+description: "Learn how to initialize the Kendo UI NumericTextBox widget and configure its behaviors."
+slug: overview_kendoui_numerictextbox_widget
+position: 1
 ---

 # NumericTextBox Overview

-The NumericTextBox widget can convert an `INPUT` element into a numeric, percentage or currency textbox.
-The type is defined depending on the specified format.
-The widget renders spin buttons and with their help you can increment/decrement the value with a predefined step.
+[Kendo UI NumericTextBox widget](http://demos.telerik.com/kendo-ui/numerictextbox/index) can convert an `<input>` element into a numeric, percentage, or currency textbox.
+The conversion data type is defined by the specified format.
+The widget renders spin buttons and by using them you can increment/decrement the value with a predefined step.
 The NumericTextBox widget accepts only numeric entries.
-The widget uses _kendo.culture.current_ culture in order to determine number precision and other culture specific properties.
+The widget uses `kendo.culture.current` culture to determine the number precision and other culture-specific properties.

 ## Getting Started

-### NumericTextBox initialization
+### Initialize the NumericTextBox

     <input id="textBox" />